wp-plugins/youtube-video-player/readme.txt

 = 1.0.3 =

-*  JS bug fixed on YouTube Embed.
+*  Bug fixed in JS file on YouTube Embed.

+= 1.0.4 =

+*  Bug fixed on admin_menu.php line 28 .

 == Other Notes ==